Goldengold123/2048/README.md

 ## Gameplay

 To move, enter one of the following characters: l, r, u, d.
 These correspond to sliding to the left, right, up, and down, respectively.
+Invalid moves will be ignored (no feedback since this is only ALPHA program).
 To quit, enter q.